13 Retirement Facts You Need to Take Seriously

 "As life expectancy continues to rise, everyone needs a growth component in their portfolio.
 Don't be overly cautious in retirement as your money may have to sustain you for 30 or 40 years," says Mark Carruthers, a certified financial planner.

-In that same vein, you don’t want to put all your investments in one asset.
+In that same vein, you don't want to put all your investments in one asset.
 Diversify in and outside the stock market.
-You wouldn’t bet all your retirement money on a long shot in a horse race, neither should you in investing.
+You wouldn't bet all your retirement money on a long shot in a horse race, neither should you in investing.
 Think spreading your money to a variety of horses to get the job done.
 Sit down with a financial advisor to determine which assets will best help you achieve your goals and how you should divvy up your investing dollars.
+Smart people do these things when preparing for end-of-life plans.

 Understand the stock market